Eromenos

 In ancient Greece, an eromenos was the younger and passive (or 'receptive') partner in a male homosexual relationship.
 The partner of an eromenos was the erastes, the older and active partner.
-The eromenos was often depicted as beautiful, and smaller and more youthful-looking than the erastes.
+The eromenos was often depicted as beautiful, beardless and more youthful-looking than the erastes.

 Terminology

-Erômenos (ἐρώμενος) means ‘one who is sexually desired’ in Greek language and is the past participle of the verb eramai, to have sexual desire.
+Erômenos (ἐρώμενος) means 'one who is sexually desired' in Greek language and is the past participle of the verb eramai, to have sexual desire.
 In Greek Homosexuality, the first modern scholarly work on this topic, Kenneth Dover used the literal translation of the Greek word as an English word to refer to the passive partner in Greek homosexual relationship.
-Though in many contexts the younger man is also called pais, ‘boy’, the word can also be used for child, girl, son, daughter and slave, and therefore eromenos would be more specific and can “avoid the cumbrousness and…imprecision of ‘boy’”.
-It is in contrast to the masculine active participle erάn (‘be in love with…’, ‘have a passionate desire for’).
-The word erastes (lover), however, can be adapted to a married man’s role in both heterosexual and homosexual relationship.
+Though in many contexts the younger man is also called pais, 'boy', the word can also be used for child, girl, son, daughter and slave, and therefore eromenos would be more specific and can "avoid the cumbrousness and…imprecision of 'boy'".
+It is in contrast to the masculine active participle erάn ('be in love with...', 'have a passionate desire for').
+The word erastes (lover), however, can be adapted to a married man's role in both heterosexual and homosexual relationship.

 Characteristics

 In vase paintings and other artworks, the eromenos is often depicted as a beautiful young adult.
-His relatively smaller stature suggests his passive role in the relationship and younger age as well as social status.
+His relatively small stature suggests his passive role in the relationship and younger age as well as social status.
 Usually, they show a combination of a youthful-looking face with a body which possesses mature musculature.
 The lack of beard and pubic hair are an important clue in identifying an eromenos, though this may possibly be attributed to style.
-A poem quoted in Greek Sexuality (couplet 1327f) shows that ‘the poet will never cease to ‘fawn on’ the boy so long as the boy’s cheek is hairless.
+A poem quoted in Greek Sexuality (couplet 1327f) shows that ‘the poet will never cease to ‘fawn on’ the boy so long as the boy's cheek is hairless.

-His specific age is a nuanced issue for the eromenos, and the writer Strato put it: